 *The American Yawp is an evolving, collaborative text.
 Please click here to improve this chapter.*

-Conflicts stemming from slavery’s western expansion created problems for the United States from the very start.
+Slavery’s western expansion created problems for the United States from the very start.
 Battles emerged over the westward expansion of slavery and over the role of the federal government in protecting the interests of slaveholders.
 Northern workers felt that slavery suppressed wages and stole land that could have been used by poor white Americans to achieve economic independence.
 Southerners feared that without slavery’s expansion, the abolitionist faction would come to dominate national politics and an increasingly dense population of slaves would lead to bloody insurrection and race war.
 Constant resistance from enslaved men and women required a strong proslavery government to maintain order.
 As the North gradually abolished human bondage, enslaved men and women headed North on an underground railroad of hideaways and safe houses.
 Northerners and Southerners came to disagree sharply on the role of the federal government in capturing and returning these freedom seekers.
 While Northerners appealed to their states’ rights to refuse capturing runaway slaves, Southerners demanded a national commitment to slavery.
 Enslaved laborers meanwhile remained vitally important to the nation’s economy, fueling not only the southern plantation economy but also providing raw materials for the industrial North.
 Differences over the fate of slavery remained at the heart of American politics, especially as the United States expanded.
 After decades of conflict, Americans north and south began to fear that the opposite section of the country had seized control of the government.
 By November 1860, an opponent of slavery’s expansion arose from within the Republican Party.
-During the secession crisis that followed in 1860-1861, fears, nearly a century in the making, at last devolved into bloody war.
+During the secession crisis that followed, fears, nearly a century in the making, at last devolved into bloody war.

 II.
 Sectionalism in the Early Republic

 Slavery’s history stretched back to antiquity.
-Prior to the American Revolution, nearly everyone in the world accepted it as a natural part of life.
-English colonies north and south relied on enslaved workers who grew tobacco, harvested indigo and sugar, and worked in ports.
+Prior to the American Revolution, nearly everyone in the world accepted it as a natural part of life.1 English colonies north and south relied on enslaved workers who grew tobacco, harvested indigo and sugar, and worked in ports.
 They generated tremendous wealth for the British crown.
 That wealth and luxury fostered seemingly limitless opportunities, and inspired seemingly boundless imaginations.
 Enslaved workers also helped give rise to revolutionary new ideals, ideals that in time became the ideological foundations of the sectional crisis.
 English political theorists, in particular, began to re-think natural law justifications for slavery.
 They rejected the longstanding idea that slavery was a condition that naturally suited some people.
-A new transatlantic antislavery movement began to argue that freedom was the natural condition of man.
+A new transatlantic antislavery movement began to argue that freedom was the natural condition of man.2

 Revolutionaries seized onto these ideas to stunning effect in the late eighteenth century.
 In the United States, France, and Haiti, revolutionaries began the work of splintering the old order.
 Each revolution seemed to radicalize the next.
 Bolder and more expansive declarations of equality and freedom followed one after the other.
 Revolutionaries in the United States declared, “All men are created equal,” in the 1770s.
 French visionaries issued the “Declaration of Rights and Man and Citizen” by 1789.
 But the most startling development came in 1803.
 A revolution led by the island’s rebellious slaves turned France’s most valuable sugar colony into an independent country administered by the formerly enslaved.